 This recipe is really cool because it contains instructions for making a lip balm and a lip scrub which can be used separately but also work incredibly well together.
 A peppermint mocha sounds good to my tummy on just about any chilly winter's day, so why not slather the scent onto your lips too.

-Both the lip balm and scrub are made from totally natural ingredients.
+Both the scrub and lip balm recipes are made from totally natural ingredients.
 The actual scrub part of the lip scrub is coffee grounds, which I think is really interesting as I have only ever really come across sugar lip scrubs before.
 I am definitely up for trying this out and then covering my newly softened lips in a nice layer of the peppermint lip balm.

 Who wouldn't want to constantly smell like maple syrup?
 I certainly know that I would.